Significant changes are unfolding among American men, with Gen Z at the center of the trend.

 As values diverge, romantic compatibility is becoming increasingly strained.
 Religious Gen Z men, for example, may prioritize traditional family structures, while secular women often value independence and egalitarian partnerships.
 Dating apps both reflect and reinforce these divides, offering filters based on religious affiliation and political ideology.

 These shifts could deepen existing demographic challenges.
-The U.S. marriage rate is near an all-time low, and the Centers for Disease Control and Prevention reports that the number of births fell by an average of 2 percent annually between 2015 and 2020 — even before the pandemic accelerated declines.
+The U.S. marriage rate is near an all-time low, and the Centers for Disease Control and Prevention reported last year that the number of births fell by an average of 2 percent annually between 2015 and 2020 — even before the pandemic accelerated declines.

-Du Mez warns that the growing divide between young men and women is having serious consequences.
+Du Mez warned that the growing divide between young men and women is having serious consequences.

 In the U.S., where religion and politics are deeply intertwined, a gender-based realignment could intensify political polarization even more.
 As men move right, they may bolster support for populist or socially conservative candidates.
 Meanwhile, women drifting left could strengthen progressive coalitions focused on issues like reproductive rights and secular governance.
 It’s no longer just a red-versus-blue divide — we’re seeing a growing split between male and female worldviews.